tiprankstipranks

 Failure to compete effectively within the Company's industry could result in a significant decrease in revenues and profitability.

-The Company experiences intense competition in the sale of lift trucks and aftermarket parts.
-Competition in the lift truck industry is based primarily on strength and quality of dealers, brand loyalty, customer service, new lift truck sales prices, availability of products and aftermarket parts, comprehensive product line offerings, product performance, quality and innovation, including features, and the cost of ownership over the life of the lift truck.
+The Company experiences intense competition in the sale of lift trucks and parts.
+Competition in the lift truck industry is based primarily on strength and quality of dealers, brand loyalty, customer service, new lift truck availability and sales prices, availability of parts and their prices, comprehensive product line offerings, product performance, quality and innovation, including lift truck features, and the cost of ownership over the life of the lift truck.
 The Company competes with several global manufacturers that operate in all major markets.
-These manufacturers may have lower manufacturing costs and greater financial resources than the Company, which may enable them to commit larger amounts of capital in response to changing market conditions.
+These manufacturers may have lower manufacturing costs, offer differentiated products at competitive prices, provide better performance, respond more quickly to changing trade policies and have greater financial resources than the Company, which may enable them to commit larger amounts of capital or respond more effectively to changing market conditions.
 If the Company fails to compete effectively, revenues and profitability could be significantly reduced.

 Sales & Marketing - Risk 1

-The Company relies primarily on its network of independent dealers to sell lift trucks and aftermarket parts and the Company has no direct control over sales by those dealers to customers.
-The loss of or ineffective or poor performance by these independent dealers could result in a significant decrease in revenues and profitability and the inability to sustain or grow the business.
+The Company relies primarily on its network of independent dealers to sell lift trucks and parts and the Company has no direct control over sales by those dealers to customers.
+Ineffective or poor performance by these independent dealers or loss of a dealer from the Company's network could result in a significant decrease in revenues and profitability and the inability to sustain or grow the business.

-The Company relies primarily on independent dealers for sales of lift trucks and aftermarket parts.
-Sales of the Company's products are therefore subject to the quality and effectiveness of the dealers, who are not subject to the Company's direct control.
+The Company relies primarily on independent dealers for sales of lift trucks and parts.
+Sales of the Company's products are therefore not subject to the Company's direct control and may depend on the quality and effectiveness of the dealers, including their service repair capabilities.
 As a result, ineffective or poorly performing dealers could result in a significant decrease in revenues and profitability and the Company may not be able to sustain or grow its business.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.